 Senator Dick Durbin has been a strong voice advocating for Illinois’ working families.
 As the Assistant Majority Leader, Senator Durbin has been a leader in America’s economic recovery, the effort to make health care more affordable and accessible, and protect consumers in Illinois and across the country.
 A close ally of President Obama, Senator Durbin is helping lead efforts to pass the DREAM Act, save students from debt, protect the Great Lakes, invest in infrastructure and build bipartisan consensus to solve the nation’s fiscal challenges.

 Senator Mary Landrieu has spent her career serving Louisiana as a centrist, pragmatic leader in Washington who will do whatever is in the best interests of the people of her state.
 Senator Landrieu has championed coastal recovery efforts and worked hard on behalf of the state’s small businesses.
 Since her first election in 1996, Senator Landrieu has successfully been reelected to serve the people of Louisiana by increasing margins.
-Republicans expect to face a divisive, expensive primary that will hurt their chances of winning in a general election.

 Senator Al Franken has spent his first term working in a bipartisan way to improve the lives of Minnesota families.
 He quickly built a reputation in Washington as a hardworking, effective legislator who is willing to work with anyone to deliver for his state.
 He has been a champion for veterans, health care reform, and Minnesota’s small businesses and middle class.
 Republicans will try to challenge Senator Franken, but polls show him well-positioned for reelection.

 Senator Jeanne Shaheen has a strong record of fighting for New Hampshire’s middle class and small businesses throughout her career, as the first woman to serve both as Governor and now as US Senator.
 Her bipartisan work on energy initiatives and her commitment to fiscal responsibility will make her a particularly strong candidate in a state like New Hampshire, which has trended Democratic in recent cycles.
+In 2012, Granite State voters elected two new Democrats to the state’s Congressional delegation.

 Senator Tom Udall has spent his career fighting for New Mexico’s middle class and his record as a distinguished, principled leader will make it tough for Republicans to mount a challenge against him.
 Senator Udall won in 2008 with more than 60 percent of the vote, and New Mexico has become more reliably Democratic in recent years, electing a new Democratic Senator, Martin Heinrich, and overwhelmingly voting for President Obama in 2012.

 The first in his family to go to college, Senator Jeff Merkley has spent his entire career fighting for Oregon’s working families.
 Since defeating an incumbent Republican senator in 2008, Senator Merkley has become a leader in efforts to protect consumers, increase access to health care, and ensure Oregon’s economy is growing and creating good-paying jobs.
 Senator Merkley has also helped lead the effort to reform the filibuster and stop Republican obstructionism.
-Oregon has become increasingly Democratic and supported President Obama by double digits in both 2008 and again in 2012.

 After winning his seat by 31 points in 2008, Senator Mark Warner has delivered on his promise to work toward bipartisan solutions in the US Senate.
 Senator Warner has been a leader in the effort to build bipartisan consensus to reduce the federal debt and has also been a fighter for small businesses, veterans, and military men and women.
 Senator Warner is one of the most popular leaders in all of Virginia, where voters elected former Democratic Governor Tim Kaine to the Senate in 2012 and once again voted for President Obama.